Yearning and camaraderie at Gaza protest camps

 Israel has long ruled out any right of return for the refugees, fearing that it would lose its Jewish majority.

 Last week’s deaths prompted U.N.
 Secretary-General Antonio Guterres and the European Union’s top diplomat, Federica Mogherini, to call for an independent investigation.
-In his Easter address, Pope Francis also referred to “the wounds of ongoing conflict that do not spare the defenceless”.
+In his Easter address, Pope Francis also referred to “the wounds of ongoing conflict that do not spare the defenseless”.

 But Israel’s government has rejected the criticism, saying it had to prevent infiltration from Gaza.
 A spokesman for Israeli Prime Minister Benjamin Netanyahu accused Hamas, the armed Islamist group which controls Gaza, of sending “children to war zones”.